abokov/ARM-Documentation/ARM/Java-sdk.md

-## Multi Virtual Machine
+## ARM JAVA SDK

 *draft*

 Azure Marketplace is great place to publish your apps Here's example of web link [Azure web site](http://azure.microsoft.com//) and the [Azure stuff on github](http://azure.github.io/).
 Wiki also have *another font* which may be usefull too.